BulkUpdate

 Field Qualifiers

-By default, this method is using the primary column as the qualifier.
-You can override it by passing the list of Field objects in the qualifiers
+By default, the primary column is used as the qualifier.
+To override, pass a list of Field objects in the qualifiers argument.

 using (var connection = new SqlConnection(connectionString))